Hélder Câmara: Career

+He was active in the formation of the Brazilian Bishops' Conference (CNBB) in 1952, and served as its first general secretary until 1964.
+In that role, he founded Caritas Brazil in 1956.
+In 1959, he founded Banco da Providência in Rio de Janeiro, a philanthropic organization to fight poverty and social injustice by facilitating the contraction of loans by poorer populations.

+On 12 March 1964, Pope Paul VI appointed him Archbishop of Olinda e Recife.
 During his tenure, Câmara was informally called the "bishop of the slums" for his clear position on the side of the urban poor.
 With other clerics, he encouraged peasants to free themselves from their conventional fatalistic outlook by studying the gospels in small groups and proposing the search for social change from their readings.
-He was active in the formation of the Brazilian Bishops’ Conference in 1952, and served as its first general secretary until 1964.
-In 1959 he founded Banco da Providência in Rio de Janeiro, a philanthropic organization to fight poverty and social injustice by facilitating the contraction of loans by poorer populations.